 Cash and cash equivalents include operating cash held in banks and highly liquid investments purchased with an original maturity of ninety days or less.
 The Organization maintains cash at financial institutions that are insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000 per commercial bank.
-As of December 31, 2018, the Organization's cash balances were approximately \$1,388,000 in excess of the FDIC insurance limits.
+As of December 31, 2019, the Organization did not have cash and cash equivalents balances in excess of the FDIC insurance limits.
 Management believes that it has invested in high credit quality institutions for which the Organization has not experienced any losses in such accounts and believes it is not exposed to any significant credit risk related to these accounts.